Losant/losant-docs/docs/applications/access-keys.md

 ## Using Access Keys

-To find out more on using access keys with our SDKs, checkout the [Structure JS SDK](https://github.com/GetStructure/structure-sdk-js) or the [Structure Arduino SDK](https://github.com/GetStructure/structure-sdk-arduino).
+To find out more on using access keys with our SDKs, checkout the [Losant JS SDK](https://github.com/GetStructure/losant-sdk-js) or the [Losant Arduino SDK](https://github.com/GetStructure/losant-sdk-arduino).

-For information on connecting to the Structure Platform via MQTT take a look at the [Structure MQTT Documentation](/mqtt/overview).
+For information on connecting to the Losant Platform via MQTT take a look at the [Losant MQTT Documentation](/mqtt/overview).